 - Enable your channel for monetization.

-- Connect your YouTube channel to a Google AdSense account to make money and get paid for monetized videos.
+- Connect your YouTube account to a Google AdSense account to make money and get paid for monetized videos.

 - Get familiar with the different ad formats and videos you can monetize.